 The firm’s practice at that time consisted primarily of educational and institutional projects.
 However, as a result of Romanowitz’s interest and background in downtown Lexington, gained as a member of the Urban Renewal Commission, and as Executive Vice President of the Citizens Association for Planning in the early 1970’s, the firm soon expanded heavily into the private market.
 It was during this time that the firm also established a strong planning component.

 In addition to work on twenty University and College campuses and a large number of public school clients and medical projects, JRA has served as architects for over $150 million dollars in private commercial construction in downtown Lexington and Louisville.
 Today, the firm has a long list of architectural design awards, and a prestigious array of clients ranging from institutions to private real estate developers.

-The firm is lead today by Mark Trier who serves as the President and Rob Deal who is the Executive Vice President.
+The firm is led today by Rob Deal who serves as the President.